spiral/docs/orm/relations.md

 ```

 ## Has One Relation
 One of the most common and useful relation you might use - HAS_ONE.
-Such relation links to records together and inversed into BELONGS_TO.
+Such relation links two records together and inversed into BELONGS_TO.
 Classical example - User has one Profile.
 To demonstrate such relation and it's behaviour let's create new Record - Profile using scaffolding: 'create:record profile -f id:primary -f biography:text'

 ```php
 class Profile extends Record